Texiwill/aac-lib/vsm/README.md

     -mr - reset just My VMware information, implies -m -ns|--nostore - do not store credential data and remove if exists -nc|--nocolor - do not output with color
-    --oauth - Use Oauth login method
+    --oauth - Fall back to Oauth login method.
+If you have access in My VMware, then will download if VSM method fails.
+If no access, no download.
     -p|--password - specify password
     --progress - show progress of downloads (only makes sense with -q) -q|--quiet - be less verbose